 small dining room ideas

 2. Use a Fold-Down or Extendable Table

-Pro Tip: A fold-down table mounted on your kitchen wall is perfect for studio apartments and tiny kitchens — it functions as a breakfast bar, a work desk, and a dining table all in one.
+Pro Tip: A fold-down table mounted on your kitchen wall functions as a breakfast bar, a work desk, and a dining table all in one — the ultimate multi-functional small dining room idea.
 For studio apartment ideas check out our guide on studio apartment decorating ideas.

+small dining room ideas